monsoonmaelstrom/book2/book2.md

 “Lovely.”

-She grins, and it looks deadly.
+She grins, and it looks vicious.
 “Yes.
 Quite.”

 “Why are you still here?”
 I ask.
 “What happened to Corriven and then Avonare?”

 “All in due time.
-If you had simply gone to Dairuvar as requested, I would already be in Avonare, but as ever, you have to make things difficult.”
+If you had simply gone to Dairuvar as requested, I would already be in Avonare but, as ever, you have to make things difficult.”

 “I have a life here and no desire to go to Dairuvar.”